-The situation on U.S. Navy Flight 19, from which the airplanes that appear in the Mexican desert came, disappeared off Fort Lauderdale, Fla., in December 1945.
+The situation on U.S. Navy Flight 19, from which the airplanes that appear in the Mexican desert came, disappeared off Fort Lauderdale, Florida, in December 1945.
 No trace has ever been found of "the Lost Flight 19," which left the Naval Air Station near there in 1945.

 Real air traffic controllers were used in the opening sequence.
 The synthesizer technician/performer was the actual engineer sent by ARP Instruments to install the synthesizer equipment (ARP 2500) on the set.
-Steven Spielberg watched his expert playing of the equipment and immediately cast him for the role.
-The name of the ARP engineer is Philip Dodds and he is actually mentioned in the credits.
+Director Steven Spielberg watched his expert playing of the equipment and immediately cast him for the role.
+The name of the ARP engineer is Philip Dodds, and he is actually mentioned in the credits.

 Paul Schrader wrote the original script.
 When Steven Spielberg changed a great deal of it, Schrader decided to remove his credit.
 Since the film couldn't be left with no credit for writing, Spielberg claimed it for himself.